 - Write in a style and tone similar to content published already by Client; and/or to write in accordance with Client’s instructions and/or style guide (or equivalent)

-- Perform one (1) in-depth revision after submission of a first draft
+- Perform one (1) in-depth revision without charge after submission of a first draft

 - Write, edit, and share documents through Google Drive/Docs

-- Submit article to Client by deadlines agreed upon via email per assignment
+- Submit deliverable(s) to Client by deadlines agreed upon via email per assignment

 - Maintain and protect the confidentiality and intellectual property of any proprietary information provided to Writer from Client or its subsidiaries, partners, etc., and to only use any such information within the terms permitted by Client

-Writer will inform Client of the fee for each specific assignment prior to production.
+Writer will inform Client of the fee for each specific assignment prior to production, where applicable and/or upon request.

-Subsequent revisions beyond the first free revision will cost $[X] per hour (rounded to the nearest quarter-hour); Writer may waive this fee at his discretion.
+Subsequent revisions beyond the first free revision will cost $45 per hour (rounded to the nearest quarter-hour); Writer may waive this fee at his discretion.

-Invoices will be sent to Client upon submission of the first draft.
+Invoices will be sent to Client upon submission of the first draft or, at Client’s request, on the 30th (or closest business day) of the month.
 Payment is required within thirty (30) days of the invoice date (Net-30).

-This contract will be in effect immediately upon signing and remain in effect until cancelled by either party.
+This contract will be in effect immediately upon signing and remain in effect until canceled by either party.

 TERMS OF PAYMENT:

-In the event of an overdue invoice, Writer will halt all pending content production until payment is received.
+In the event of an overdue invoice, Writer will immediately halt all pending content production and work until payment is received.
 Writer may also retain and engage debt collection and/or legal services in the event any invoice is more than ninety (90) days past due.

 There will be a 5% compounding late fee for invoices not paid by Net-30 terms.